rezachalak/backup-zen/README.md

 # Backup Zen
-## Automated Database Backup
+## Automated Database Backup Using Helm

 This repository contains backup scripts for MySQL, MongoDB, and PostgreSQL databases based on best practices.
 These scripts perform automated backups on a daily and monthly basis, rotating backups for a specified number of times.

 ### Main features

+- Helm: Quick, Reliable Deployment with Notifications on Success/Failure
-- Full backup from MySQL, PostgreSQL, MongoDB
+- Full or individual backups from MySQL, PostgreSQL, and MongoDB.
-- Skipping specified databases
+- Skip specified databases in Full backup mode
-- Specifying the weekly backup day from (Monday-Sunday) and number of days/weeks to keep weekly backups
+- Specify the weekly backup day from (Monday-Sunday) and number of days/weeks to keep backups
-- Syncing dumped files with AWS S3 bucket
+- Sync dumped files with AWS S3/MinIO/Ceph object storage
-- Reading secret variables from kubernetes secrets
+- Read secret variables from kubernetes secrets or direct put them in values.yaml

 ### Getting Started

 #### Prerequisites

+##### Using Helm
+- Helm and kubectl installed and configured

+##### Using crontab
 Before using these scripts, you will need to have the following installed on your system:

 - MySQL client (for MySQL backups)